 What if you could upgrade your smartphone or easily repair a cracked screen instead of having to buy a new device?

-Coolproducts EU and its national partners launched a campaign this week to demand that smartphones are designed to last longer and be repaired.
+Coolproducts EU and its national partners launched a campaign to demand that smartphones are designed to last longer and be repaired.

 The vast majority of consumers have had to replace their phones for reasons which could have been avoided through better design, Coolproducts campaigners said in a letter to the European Commission.